tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 ---
 # Questions

-- todo: still need to group with existing questions (or remove if existed)
-  - what would you change about your style of fathering/mothering?
-  - how did you and mom keep your relationship alive while raising a family?
-  - is there such a thing as a "right" war?
-  - all things considered, would you rather have grown up in your world or in today's world?
-  - did being a dad/mom come naturally?
-  - what causes racial or religious prejudice?
-  - what makes a good spouse?
-  - are you frightened of anything now?
-  - if there anything you've always wanted to ask me?
-  - how old do you feel today?
-  - should I live with my mistakes or always try to cut my losses and make a clean start?
-  - did you parents have favorites? did you?
-  - if you were a young man today, would you have a family again?
-  - define family.
-  - define a life well lived.
-  - what's the best part of having a daughter?
-  - when I was born, what was your dream for me?
-  - what are the vital ingredients of a strong marriage?
-  - what's your favorite memory of spending time with me?
-  - what did you worry about most as I was growing up?
-  - how did you meet mom/dad?
-  - where did you go on your first date?
-  - how long did  you know each other before you got married?
-  - what was your wedding day like?
-  - what would you do if something happened to mom/dad?
-  - what did  you always want to do with your kids but never had the chance?
-  - were you ever tempted to just walk away from your family responsibilities?
-  - how have you remotivated yourself when faced with bad times?
-  - what was the greatest gift your parents gave you? have you tried to install the same lessons in your children? do you think you succeeded?
-  - should I try to retain an idealistic worldview or adopt a more pragmatic view?
-  - when did you get your first car? what model was it?
-  - did you go as far academically as you wanted?
-  - what was your happiest school day?
-  - what was your first job?
-  - when you were growing up, did you hope to be a father/mother someday?

 - what is something (an event) from your childhood that has affected you the most?
 - who were your childhood heroes?
 - what was your neighborhood like growing up?